Timber Pest Advice – A technical guide

 Concealed wall frame timbers, particularly in timber-framed and brick veneer houses, cannot be inspected.
 No reliable assessment of their soundness and condition can be given, except by removal of skirtings and wall linings or through use of a fibrescope.

 The cost of repairing potentially extensive timber pest attack is high where damage goes undetected or where these types of structures cannot be regularly inspected.
 This is especially a problem with untreated, timber-framed buildings on concrete slabs on ground.

 In some cases, the installation of removable skirtings (minimum 75mm width and screw-fixed to facilitate regular removal) is suggested to allow inspection of bottom plates and base of wall studs.

 Termites may temporarily vacate a particular ‘work’ site because of a variety of disturbances such as:

-- occupants of house concerned at discovery of termites spray workings with an inappropriate aerosol insecticide
+- occupants of the house concerned at the discovery of termites spray workings with an inappropriate aerosol insecticide

 - recent previous inspector probed and disturbed the then active termite workings